Ascend/pytorch/docs/zh/PyTorch API支持清单.md

 Applies Batch Normalization over a 2D or 3D input1 (a mini-batch of 1D inputs with optional additional channel dimension)

+Changed the num_batches_tracked of the batnorm from int64 to int32 to improve the performance of the batchnorm.

 - math：
   $$
   y = \frac{x - \mathrm{E}[x]}{\sqrt{\mathrm{Var}[x] + \epsilon}} * \gamma + \beta